Your WORK. Your WORTH.

 • A medical condition related to pregnancy or childbirth

-Some ways an employer might discriminate against you due to your pregnancy could be:
+Some ways an employer might discriminate against you due to your pregnancy may include:

 Be especially aware that even if your employer frames their behavior as a move in your best interest, they do not have the authority to demote or fire you for discrimination based on your pregnancy status.
 For example, if a job necessitates lifting heavy objects, your safety is ultimately up to you and your physician to decide, not your employer.

-Further, frequent and pervasive conduct on the topic of your pregnancy, such as unwelcome and offensive jokes, insults, physical threats, and intimidation, are unlawful discrimination in the workplace,when they interfere with your work performance and create a hostile working environment.
+Frequent and pervasive conduct on the topic of your pregnancy, such as unwelcome and offensive jokes, insults, physical threats, and intimidation, are unlawful discrimination in the workplace when they interfere with your work performance and create a hostile working environment.

-A pregnant employee who takes leave should be treated the same way as any other employee seeking leave.
-In situations where an employee is temporarily disabled and unable to perform their work due to their pregnancy, the employer must treat them the same as they would treat any other temporarily disabled employee.
+Pregnancy discrimination laws enacted under the Civil Rights Act exist to ensure that pregnant workers are treated fairly.
+For example, a pregnant employee who takes leave should be treated like any other employee seeking leave.
+When an employee is temporarily disabled and unable to perform their work due to their pregnancy, the employer must treat them the same as they would treat any other temporarily disabled employee.

-For example, under federal laws,the employer may be required to provide modified tasks, alternative assignments, disability leave, or unpaid leave to a pregnant employee.
-Likewise, if an employer provides personal leave for other reasons, such as to take courses or other training or to attend to personal affairs, then the employer must grant personal leave to the same extent for care of a new child.
+Furthermore, under federal laws, the employer may be required to provide modified tasks, alternative assignments, disability leave, or unpaid leave to a pregnant employee.
+In other instances, pregnant employees may need more frequent breaks and modified work schedules to include remote participation or light duty; likewise, suppose an employer provides personal leave for other reasons, such as taking courses or training or attending to personal affairs.
+In that case, the employer must grant personal leave to the same extent for caring for a new child.

-Additionally, employers may not dictate to an employee who has given birth how long they must stay on leave before returning to work.
-If they are physically capable of performing their job and are willing to return from leave, an employer may not prohibit that decision to return.
+Finally, an employer may not dictate to an employee who has given birth how long they must stay on leave before returning to work.
+If an employee is physically capable of performing their job duties and is willing to return from leave, an employer may not prohibit that decision to return.

-Take Legal Action Against Pregnancy Discrimination in St. Louis
+How Can I Take Legal Action Against Pregnancy Discrimination?

-The FMLA establishes that an employee who has gone on maternity leave must return to the same salary and benefits as before, as well as the same working conditions.
-So, your employer is legally required to preserve your position and benefits the same way they would preserve them for an individual on sick or disability leave.
+The FMLA establishes that a female employee on maternity leave must return to the same salary and benefits as before and the same working conditions.
+Therefore, your employer must legally preserve your position and benefits like they would preserve them for an individual on sick or disability leave.

 If you feel that you have unfairly lost employment-related opportunities and benefits due to your pregnancy, contact an experienced discrimination lawyer at Riggan Law Firm, LLC immediately.
 You are entitled to appropriate compensation for any damages you have incurred.
 Our pregnancy discrimination lawyers can help defend your rights to employment, both during and after pregnancy, and fight against unfair discrimination practices related to your pregnancy status.

-Why Choose a Pregnancy Discrimination Lawyer at Our Firm
+Why Choose a Pregnancy Discrimination Lawyer From the Riggan Law Firm?